-Now that we have an array of comments, ideally, we'd like the image that each comment belongs to returned as well.
-Typically, this would be accomplished with an aggregate query in MongoDB to join different collections together (such as a JOIN in SQL).
+Now that we have an array of comments, ideally, we'd like the image that each comment belongs to to be returned as well.
+Typically, this would be accomplished by using an aggregate query in MongoDB to join different collections together (such as a JOIN in SQL).
+We will see aggregate in more detail in the next chapter.
 For the purposes of our code, we're going to instead query MongoDB separately for each comment and retrieve the image associated with the comment's image_id value.